 - The goal of this Annex is to explain the Protection Profile (PP) concept.
-This Annex does not define the APE criteria; this definition can be found in CC Part 3. - As PPs and STs have a significant overlap, this Annex focuses on the differences between PPs and STs.
-The material that is identical between STs and PPs is described in Annex A. - This annex consists of four major parts: - What a PP must contain.
+This Annex does not define the APE criteria; this definition can be found in CC Part 3 and is supported by the documents given in the bibliography. - As PPs and STs have a significant overlap, this Annex focuses on the differences between PPs and STs.
+The material that is identical between STs and PPs is described in Annex A. - This annex consists of four major parts: - a) What a PP must contain.
 This is summarised in Section B.2, and described in more detail in Sections B.4-B.9.
-These sections describe the mandatory contents of the PP, the interrelationships between these contents, and provide examples. - How a PP should be used.
-This is summarised in Section B.3. - Low Assurance PPs.
+These chapters describe the mandatory contents of the PP, the interrelationships between these contents, and provide examples. - b) How a PP should be used.
+This is summarised in Section B.3. - c) Low Assurance PPs.
 Low Assurance PPs are PPs with reduced content.
-They are described in detail in Section B.11. - Claiming compliance with standards.
+They are described in detail in Section B.11. - d) Claiming compliance with standards.
 Section B.12 describes how a PP writer can claim that the TOE is to meet a particular standard.